 Before you make the final cut, think if counseling could be helpful.
 Although you might not reconcile, counseling will make steps that come next more bearable for both of you.

 Other alternatives, such as mediation, legal separation, and collaborative divorce, have been a choice to many since they cut down on the time, money, and energy consumed compared to divorce.
-If you are open to lifestyle changes, you can opt to reinvent the marriage itself and find a form that works for you.

 Ending a long-term relationship is never easy, but you can choose an easier alternative to divorce to protect yourself and your family from any pain you can.